jamesainslie/dot/docs/Phase-12-Plan.md

 ## Overview

 Phase 12 delivers a clean, embeddable Go API for the dot library.
-This phase creates the public interface in `pkg/dot/` that wraps the internal functional core, providing a simple facade for library consumers.
+This phase creates the public interface in `pkg/dot/` that wraps the internal functional core, providing a simple facade for library consumers using manage/unmanage/remanage terminology.

 **Dependencies**: Phases 1-11 must be complete (domain model, ports, adapters, scanner, planner, resolver, sorter, pipeline orchestration, executor, manifest management).